KivApple/football_manager/README.md

     for DTO and entity fields, because on one hand I have very limited domain knowledge according to the task and on other hand they are quite self-explanatory.
 Finally, I have quite limited time budget for the project.
+13. Because there is no business-logic, I've written unit tests of validation for `PageRequestDTO`.
+14. For integration tests I'm testing a use-case of creating a team with players and then deleting it.